 Top Twitter tips

 To make a tweet promoting your article, simply copy and paste the URL of that article (the web address – everything that appears in the box at the top of your internet browser) into the tweet.
-Twitter will automatically reduce it in size to no more than 20 characters, leaving you another 120 to use in the tweet.
+Twitter will automatically reduce it in size, leaving you more space to write a tweet.
 Watch how other tweeters make tweets work – short and sweet, pithy and pushy, or just plain funny.
 It’s up to you, have fun!

 If your tweet gets ‘retweeted’ it means another tweeter is sharing it with their followers.
 Give another tweeter a thrill and retweet their tweet to your followers.
 Retweets are distribution gold.

 Walking the Facebook tightrope as a writer with articles to promote and titles to sell can be wearying.
 Facebook is free, but over time Facebook Page account holders have been encouraged to buy (or ‘boost’) posts, and as that facility took off, Facebook began to curate who sees posts on Facebook Pages (business account) and Timelines (personal account).
 To counter this limitation, I often manually post an article to my personal Timeline at a different day/time in the hope that it gets a greater reach.
 Facebook keeps its functionality very secret, so no one knows how the algorithms really work.

 “The most effective way to use these systems is to participate and reciprocate.”